-Are you wondering if Puerto Rico safe or not?
+Are you wondering whether Puerto Rico is safe or not?

-Following the 1898 Spanish-American war, it technically became a US territory further east in the Gulf of Mexico than Cuba and Haiti.
+Following the 1898 Spanish-American war, it technically became a US territory situated further east in the Gulf of Mexico than Cuba and Haiti.

-Rich history and culture, exceptional food, pristine beaches, majestic mountains, relaxation, adventure — all packed into one sun-kissed Caribbean paradise.
+Puerto Rico stands for history and culture, tasty food, pristine beaches, mountains, and relaxation all packaged into one Caribbean island paradise.

 If that’s the case, is Puerto Rico as safe as people say?
 It’s a question worth asking because there are other risks to visiting an island such as this one.

 Is Puerto Rico Safe?

-Definitely.
-If you consider most other Caribbean islands such as Haiti, Jamaica, and Cuba, Puerto Rico would be hedging your bets.
+Yes, definitely.
+If you consider most other Caribbean islands such as Haiti, Jamaica and Cuba, Puerto Rico would be hedging your bets.

 The crime rate is that of a lot of US cities, with the only issue being petty crime.
 Which, let’s be honest, in most cases, we can avoid.

-As long as you keep all of your belongings on your person and don’t flash expensive gadgets or other items, you’ll be fine.
+Dare I say, as long as you keep all of your belongings on your person and don’t flash expensive gadgets or other items in public, you’ll be fine.

 As far as the weather and climate go and after the recent hurricane Fiona, it’s up to you whether you’d like to visit during the hurricane season or not as this will increase or decrease your personal safety in Puerto Rico.

 Safety Facts about Puerto Rico